~/ ~/documents ~/software ~/pictures github (opens in new tab)

 pkg

-Nix itself is never a guarantee of any software security or known bill of materials completeness.
-It, however, is a tool for the packager to leverage in order to construct confidence in software security and supply chain integrity.
+Nix itself is never a guarantee of software security or known bill-of-materials completeness.
+It is, however, a tool for packagers to leverage in order to construct confidence in software security and supply-chain integrity.